Half Nelson Table Lamp

 George Nelson Bubble Lamps

 A mid-century classic, the Bubble Lamp was first designed by George Nelson in 1947 and was produced by Howard Miller starting in the early 1950s and ending in 1979.
-The supplier has reissued the Nelson Bubble Lamps to the original specifications, using the original Howard Miller tooling.
+Our supplier has reissued the Nelson Bubble Lamps to the original specifications, using the original Howard Miller tooling.
 These famous lamps are part of the permanent collection of the Museum of Modern Art in New York.

 on most orders